KdrMkLabs/TicketBundle/readme.md

             - [ setAnnotationReader, [ @annotation_reader ] ]
 ```

-> Don't forget change 'YourBundle\Listener\DoctrineExtensionListener' to your DoctrineExtensionListener namespace.
+> Don't forget change 'AppBundle\Listener\DoctrineExtensionListener' to your DoctrineExtensionListener namespace.

-Finally, Do not forget to import **doctrine_extensions.yml** in your **app/config/config.yml:**
+Finally, Do not forget to import **doctrine_extensions.yml** in your **app/config/config.yml** :

 ```yml
 # file: app/config/config.yml